ashkem/ashkem/README.md

 - Spanish (Native)
 - English (Basic)

+## Skills

+- Algorithmic development.
+- Planning and management of various development stages.
+- Development and maintenance of user interfaces for web applications.
+- Web optimization focused on SEO.
+- Coding, debugging, and testing of web applications.
+- Database structuring.

 <!--
 **ashkem/ashkem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.